Olathe – County Seat

 Johnson County’s status as the metropolitan leader in office development began with the developments along College Boulevard in Overland Park.
 Johnson County Community College was the first to move to the corridor when its new campus opened in 1972.
 At the time, nearly 100 full-time faculty members were teaching 3,600 students, providing new opportunities for post-secondary education.
 In 1973, Black and Veatch moved its corporate headquarters to 115th, and Lamar and the Corporate Woods office park was established in 1975.

-Despite expansions to the second Johnson County Courthouse, the structure was deemed inadequate for the county’s population and the 1952 courthouse was closed in 2020 and then demolished.
-In the meantime, a new courthouse began to be built, that opened in January 2021.
+Despite expansions to the second Johnson County Courthouse, the structure was deemed inadequate for the county’s population, and the 1952 courthouse was closed in 2020 and then demolished.
+In the meantime, a new courthouse began to be built, which opened in January 2021.